pei-lu/fa24-labs/docs/docs/lab1/index.md

 - Your name and PID
 - Pictures of your final circuits for each part (including embedded circuits)
 - Answers to lab questions posed throughout the lab.
+- Explanations on how you modified the circuit from Part 1 to the circuits in Part 2 and Part 3.

 {: .highlight-title}
 > Lab Report